saimanasak/docker/concepts/concepts.md

     - on failure (exits with a non-zero status): `docker run -d --name <container_name> --restart on-failure:<max_no.of_restart_attempts> <image_name>`
 - Policies can be applied or modified for the running container as well:
     `docker update --restart option <container_name>`
+> [!NOTE]
+> Note: These policies will work only after restarting the docker service.

 <a name="Removing"></a>
 #### Removing